 Healing the broken relationship can come with drawing near to God in order to bless others and be released to continued hope!

-Jill Sweet is ordained in the Reformed Church in America as a specialized minister in spiritual direction.
-She recently received her DMin from Fuller Seminary in spiritual direction.
-In addition, she oversees Come Learn Rest Ministries, which provides soul care for ministry leaders and fellow spiritual directors.
+Jill Sweet received her MDiv from Western Theological Seminary and her DMin from Fuller Theological Seminary in spiritual direction.
+She oversees Come Learn Rest Ministries, which provides soul care for ministry leaders and supervision for fellow spiritual directors.
+She is passionate about spiritual direction and sharing sacred moments with others.
 When she is not at home in Oakdale, California, she gravitates toward the stillness of the Bridger Tetons in Wyoming.